 While we wish these were the only considerations you need to have, that simply is not the case.
 There can be many fluctuations in regards to your cat(s) that can have a huge effect on the effectiveness and ultimately the life of a given batch of litter.

 Number of cats

-Obviously the more cats using a given litter box the shorter period of time it will be sustainable.
-More cats means more waste, more tracking, and less time in between uses to let clumps properly harden.
-In addition, some litters are optimized for multi-cat households and will see an added boost in these environments but may struggle compared to an optimized single-cat litter, and vie versa.
+Obviously, the more cats using a given litter box the shorter period of time it will be sustainable.
+More cats mean more waste, more tracking, and less time in between uses to let clumps properly harden.
+In addition, some litters are optimized for multi-cat households and will see an added boost in these environments but may struggle compared to an optimized single-cat litter, and vice versa.